lochmueller/language_detection/README.md

 Run all code standards

-> docker run --rm -it --volume $(pwd):/app prooph/composer:7.4 code:all
+> docker run --rm -it --volume $(pwd):/app prooph/composer:8.0 code:all

-Execute tests with PHP 7.4:

-> docker run --rm -it --volume $(pwd):/app prooph/composer:7.4 test:unit

 Execute tests with PHP  8.0: